FAQs - 2023 Municipal Certification

 10. Can I collaborate with other municipalities?

 Wherever possible, regional collaboration is highly encouraged.
 Each municipality in a collaborative to implement a specific Sustainable CT action is eligible to receive full points for implementing that action.
-Beginning in 2021, applicants may complete Action Collaborate with Other Municipalities to receive points for regional sustainability efforts.
-Each municipality must submit the appropriate documentation for that action when submitting for certification.
+Applicants may complete Action 8.5 Engage in a Sustainable CT Mentorship with Other Municipalities to receive points for mentoring or being mentored by other municiaplities, and applications may complete Action 8.6 Collaborate with Other Municipalities on Sustainability Actions to receive points for regional sustainability efforts.
+Beginning in 2023, Action 8.6 Collaborate with Other Municipalities on Sustainability Actions will be required for municipalities applying for Gold level certficiation.
+For both of these actions, each municipality must submit the appropriate documentation for that action when submitting for certification.
 (Return to top)

 11. Can I collaborate with other non-municipal stakeholders (e.g, schools, councils of governments, nonprofits, etc.)?